 Help and support is always close at hand at Cranfield University, whether you need assistance with your studies or to make the most of your time on campus.
 Here are the main sources of advice and guidance:

-There are Student Advice Centres at both Cranfield and Shrivenham which act as a central source of information for students.
+The Student Wellbeing and Disability Support team can be found at both Cranfield and Shrivenham, and they act as a central source of information for students.
 They offer professional and confidential advice, such as the co-ordination of disability and learning support, and guidance to help you make the most of your time at the University and to access the many resources available to you.

 Health, wellbeing and worship

 Life at university brings many challenges, from meeting academic expectations to adapting to student life away from friends and family – sometimes in a foreign country – to getting to know new people and adapting to new surroundings.

 In these circumstances, it’s important to look after your health and wellbeing, in all its forms.
 Take a look at the Wellbeing and Worship pages for additional information and support on:

 - Disability and learning,